vibhav950/zerotunnel/docs/specifications/KAPPA.md

 ## 1. Introduction

-The KAPPA algorithm is a four-way handshake that provides password-based authentication and session key establishment between two peers.
+The KAPPA protocol is a four-way handshake that provides password-based authentication and session key establishment between two peers.
 This protocol relies on the two parties having knowledge of a shared password established securely out-of-band.
 The handshake involves two roles, an "initiator" and a "responder".
 The initiator delivers the initial message to the responder which begins the handshake.

 Every ZeroTunnel transfer starts with this handshake.
 By the end of the handshake, both parties derive a new session key, which is used solely for the current transfer.
 After the transfer is complete, all keying material is destroyed, and the entire handshake is performed again, even if the same parties start another transfer in the future.